baibaichen/Blog2/MaterializedView/Lattices and Materialized Views.md

 - `shuttleReferences`：Replaces all the input references by the position in the input column set.
 If a reference index cannot be found in the input set, then we return null. 用输入列集中的位置替换所有输入引用。 如果在输入集中找不到引用索引，则返回 null。
 - `rewriteQuery`：If the view will be used in a union rewriting, this method is responsible for rewriting the query branch of the union using the given compensation predicate.
 If a rewriting can be produced, we return that rewriting.
 If it cannot be produced, we will return null.
 - `createUnion`：If the view will be used in a union rewriting, this method is responsible for generating the union and any other operator needed on top of it, e.g., a Project operator.

+### `MaterializedViewRule.computeCompensationPredicates`
+1. Establish relationship between source and target equivalence classes.
+If every target equivalence class is not a subset of a source equivalence class, we bail out.
+1. We check that that residual predicates of the source are satisfied within the target.
+Compute compensating predicates.

 ### `MaterializedViewAggregateRule.rewriteView`